 Fundamentals of Human Resource Management - HRM

-HRM’s fundamental responsibility is efficient management of employee lifecycle while catering to the development and achievement of organisational goals.
-Every process of the HRM must feed into larger organisational goal.
+HRM’s fundamental responsibility is efficient management of employee lifecycle while catering to the development and achievement of organizational goals.
+Every process of the HRM must feed into the larger organizational goal.

-3 - Training - Trainings are provided to the employees for updating their skills to equip them to perform with higher efficiency and skill to produce qualitatively superior work.
-Employee trainings are periodical and need-based.
-Trainings have very specific goals such as – improving proficiency, competence, scope of work productivity and performance efficiency.
-Training may be technical or domain-specific, they may also cater to other needs of an employee such as - motivation, time management, mentorships, team building, problem-solving etc.
+3. Training - is provided to the employees for updating their skills to equip them to perform with higher efficiency and skill to produce qualitatively superior work.
+Employee training is periodical and need-based.
+Training has very specific goals such as – improving proficiency, competence, the scope of work productivity, and performance efficiency.
+Training may be technical or domain-specific, it may also cater to other needs of an employee such as - motivation, time management, mentorships, team building, problem-solving, etc.

-4- Evaluation - Evaluation is one of the technical roles of HR and is done in different domains - evaluation of employee performance, market evaluation for new talent and skills also evaluating the needs of the organisation for more efficient functioning and higher productivity etc. Evaluation involves comparing various functions in terms of qualification of current employees and new employees, availability of workers, job relocation, office hours, current economic scenarios, job responsibility, and value addition of each job to the organization.
+4. Evaluation - is one of the technical roles of HR and is done in different domains - evaluation of employee performance, market evaluation for new talent and skills also evaluating the needs of the organization for more efficient functioning and higher productivity, etc. Evaluation involves comparing various functions in terms of qualification of current employees and new employees, availability of workers, job relocation, office hours, current economic scenarios, job responsibility, and value addition of each job to the organization.

-5-Administration - The administrative roles of human resource management include formulation and implementation of policies, maintenance of all employee records, HR systems, welfare activities, personnel procedure, payroll, legal compliance etc. Personnel procedures involve the handling of promotions, relocations, discipline and disciplinary action in cases of unwanted intimacies, bullying, and so on, performance improvement, regulations, cultural and racial diversity etc. For each of these situations to be resolved efficiently and justly, policies and procedures need to be developed and followed.
-Such situations have the potential of destroying organisation from within making the role of HRM very challenging and imperative.
+5. Administration - The administrative roles of human resource management include formulation and implementation of policies, maintenance of all employee records, HR systems, welfare activities, personnel procedure, payroll, legal compliance, etc. Personnel procedures involve the handling of promotions, relocations, discipline and disciplinary action in cases of unwanted intimacies, bullying, and so on, performance improvement, regulations, cultural and racial diversity, etc. For each of these situations to be resolved efficiently and justly, policies and procedures need to be developed and followed.
+Such situations have the potential of destroying an organization from within making the role of HRM very challenging and imperative.

-Human Resource Management, human capital, talent management, personnel management, peoples operation, human capital management re some of the many terms used for HRM the world over, but at the core of all these is the Human - the person and the persons entrusted to design, develop and implement an organization's HRM policies hold the key to the growth of the organisation and the employee.
-In a way HRM is like a mechanic - a thorough understanding of the working of the whole machine, find the right part, keep servicing the machine, know when and how to upgrade the machine, and most importantly see to it that all the parts move in sync.
+Human Resource Management, human capital, talent management, personnel management, peoples operation, human capital management are some of the many terms used for HRM the world over, but at the core of all these is the Human - the person and the persons entrusted to design, develop and implement an organization's HRM policies hold the key to the growth of the organization and the employee.
+In a way HRM is like a mechanic - a thorough understanding of the working of the whole machine, finding the right part, keep servicing the machine, knowing when and how to upgrade the machine, and most importantly seeing to it that all the parts move in sync.